 A kitchen chimney is quite common in contemporary households.
 The device relieves our kitchens from foul odor, smoke, heat, etc. As a result, a lot of dirt and grease accumulates on the chimney filters and body.
-As you can guess, such accumulation affects the performance of the chimney, even if it is the best kitchen chimney in India.
+As you can guess, such accumulation affects the performance of the chimney.

 So, what can you do to prevent such a situation?

 The answer is cleaning the chimney at your home.
 Through this article let’s take a look at how to clean a kitchen chimney at home.